 The Living Agri - ‘Culture’: on Reviving Agriculture as a Culture

-This primary author of this feature piece is Veerbhushan, written with Abhishek Patil, and Harshawardhan Rathod.
+This article is based on field interviews conducted in 2022 as part of the Climate Resource Centre's research efforts.
+The primary author of this feature piece is Veerbhushan Nandgaon, written with Abhishek Patil, and Harshawardhan Rathod.

 “Do you know how powerful this small stray of grass is?” he looks to me while picking grass from the sides, in his experienced tone.
 I nod unsure, “Deer, Hare, Elephants – some of the most intelligent, strong, agile, and fast animals survive solely on this stray of grass.
 This shows how powerful this tiny bunch is.” ends Veerabhushan.